isH-a-JAIn/Lipreading-Project/README.md

-# Lipreading-Project- GRU Model for Video-Based Speech Recognition
+# Lipreading-Project- Video-Based Speech Recognition

-# Lipreading with GRU – Video-Based Sentence Prediction
-*August 2024 – Present*

 ## **Overview**
 This project explores **lipreading using deep learning**, specifically focusing on *predicting full sentences* from silent video footage of speakers.
 Unlike traditional approaches that focus on individual word classification, this work captures *temporal and contextual patterns* across sequences of frames to decode entire sentences.